Smiling baby in a blue onesie

 Your baby should be positioned comfortably with their chest against your body so she doesn’t have to turn her head to nurse.
 Your baby’s lips should “flange” — or flare out like fish lips — around your breast.
 The baby’s tongue will cup the breast.
 When the baby is feeding, you will observe a pattern of baby sucking, swallowing, and breathing.
 (Keep an eye on their jaw and ear movement to clue you in.)

 In the early days, your nipples may feel a little tender, but you shouldn’t experience damaged nipples, want to cry, or dread breastfeeding.
-If breastfeeding is painful, reach out to an IBCLC as soon as possible for support.
+If breastfeeding and latching are painful, reach out to an IBCLC as soon as possible for support.

 What if I can’t get it right?

 If this whole latching thing sounds complicated… it can definitely feel that way in the beginning.
 But it gets much easier!
-Breastfeeding is natural, but it’s a learned skill.
+Breastfeeding and latching are natural, but both are a learned skill for both parents and babies.
 If you don’t get a good latch right away, that’s normal and OK.
 No matter how many babies you’ve had, latching may take time for you and your baby to figure out.
 But with practice, it will become second nature — until you can do it in your sleep (and you will!).

 Experiment with different breastfeeding positions, prop baby on a nursing pillow, and take some deep breaths.
 If the latch feels shallow, unlatch your baby by gently breaking the suction (don’t pull them off) and try again.